Report Abuse

 Neglect occurs when a parent or caregiver fails to provide proper supervision for a child or adequate food, clothing, shelter, education or medical care, although financially able or assisted to do so.

-A concerned caller does not need proof to report an allegation of child abuse and can make the report anonymously.
+A concerned caller does not need proof to report an abuse allegation and can report anonymously.

-SCR screeners are trained caseworkers who know how to respond to reports of child abuse/neglect.
-Whenever possible, a caller should provide all of the following information:
+Screeners are trained caseworkers who know how to respond to reports of child abuse/neglect.
+Whenever possible, a caller should provide the following information:

-Who: The child and parent/caregiver's name, age and address and the name of the alleged perpetrator and that person's relationship to the child.
+Who: The child and parent/caregiver's name, age, address, name of the alleged perpetrator and that person's relationship to the child.

-What: Type and frequency of alleged abuse/neglect, current or previous injuries to the child and what caused you to become concerned.
+What: Type and frequency of alleged abuse/neglect, current or previous injuries to the child, and what caused your concern.

 When: When the alleged abuse/neglect occurred and when you learned of it.

-Where: Where the incident occurred, where the child is now and whether the alleged perpetrator has access to the child.
+Where: Where the alleged incident occurred, where the child is now, and whether the alleged perpetrator has access to the child.

-How: How urgent the need is for intervention and whether there is a likelihood of imminent danger for the child.
+How: How urgent the need is for intervention and if there is a likelihood of imminent danger for the child.

 Do Callers Have Immunity From Civil or Criminal Liability?

-Any person who, in good faith, makes a report of child abuse or neglect or testifies in a child abuse hearing resulting from such a report is immune from any criminal or civil liability as a result of such action.
-Calls can be placed to the hotline anonymously.
+Any person who, in good faith, makes a report of child abuse/neglect or testifies in a child abuse hearing resulting from such a report is immune from criminal or civil liability.
+Calls to the hotline can be anonymous.

-Is it Against the Laws of New Jersey to Fail to Report Suspected Abuse/neglect?
+Is it Against New Jersey Law to Fail to Report Suspected Abuse/Neglect?

 Any person who knowingly fails to report suspected abuse or neglect according to the law or to comply with the provisions of the law is a disorderly person.